 RHB Research, on 28 March 2017, initiated coverage of the stock with a target price of 52 cents.
 (See AVI-TECH ELECTRONICS: Positive long-term growth prospects )

 Prior to that, Avi-Tech hosted a visit by analysts and investors to its HQ in Serangoon North Avenue 5 where we gained insights into its operations, mainly burn-in services that stress-test semiconductor chips produced by its MNC clients.
-These chips are largely for use in automobiles, and they have to be tested to weed out any defective ones.
+These chips are largely for use in automobiles and are tested to weed out any defective ones.

-Such tests are expected to rise in scale as more electronics are incorporated into vehicles.
+Such tests are expected to rise in volume as more electronics are incorporated into vehicles.

 The automotive sector accounted for 67% of Avi-Tech's 1Q2017 revenue for "burn-in" services.

 Similarly, the automotive sector accounted for 75% of the revenue of "burn-in boards" that Avi-Tech manufactures (in Singapore) for third parties.

 Here's a 1-minute video, from our visit, to give you an idea of Avi-Tech's operations and facilities: